Estimated reading time: 8 minutes

 How long does a dysregulation episode usually last?

 It varies.
-Some meltdowns last just minutes, while others can go on for hours.
+Some dysregulation episodes last just minutes, while others can go on for hours.
 It depends on your child’s age, stress level, and the support they get to recover.

 Should I punish my child after a meltdown?

-Will my child outgrow dysregulation—or does it need intervention?
+Will my child outgrow dysregulation, or do they need help?

 Citations: